jordanbchilds/Ludwig_2019/Example_Use.md

 - Execute script: `bash post_alignment.sh`

-**variant\_call.sh**
+**5. variant_call.sh**
 ===============================================

 Takes the alignment in the .bam files and calls all mutations and their allele frequencies.
 Pileup includes all raw mutations including multiallelics (after filtering for base and mapping qualities).
 It doesn't call mutations/"decide" which ones are valid by applying any other filters, thresholds or models: just all alleles and the no. times they occur at any site.
 Also outputs information in per site coverage/depth, a calculation of strand bias, no. reads supporting an allele on each strand etc.

 ### Stages in the script
-1. In bam/ directory name, group name, Makes out directory
+1. Reads input bam/ directory name, group name, and makes output directory
 2. Reads in names of clones
-3. Checks for reference fasta
+3. Checks for reference fasta, chooses the consensus of parent clones if created (create\_consensus.sh)
 4. Creates pileup of all alleles at each position

 ### Execute
 Need to know:
-- name of input bam directory
+- name of input bam directory (output of analyse.sh)
-- choose name of output directory (name after bam dir is informative)
+- choose name of output directory (informative to name after the bam directory)
 - group name
 Then execute:
 - change input and output directories in the script, and the group name.